M1XZG/Raspberry-pi-kiosk-config/README.md

     cp .kiosk.cfg $HOME/
     chmod +x  $HOME/.config/lxsession/LXDE-pi/autostart $HOME/kiosk/boot-kiosk.sh $HOME/kiosk/kioskctl

+### Important info about autostart

+You must edit `$HOME/.config/lxsession/LXDE-pi/autostart` and set the path to `boot-kiosk.sh` to have the full path, this script will not use $HOME or `~` paths.
+It must be the full path, ie: /home/<user>/kiosk/boot-kiosk.sh

 If you already have LXDE Desktop running, restart this by using

     sudo service lightdm restart